 There are a number of exemptions to credit freezes, including requests for your credit report by employers, landlords or leasing companies; law enforcement; businesses with which you have an existing relationship; and for purposes of making prescreened credit offers.
 Unless you forget to thaw your report when you apply for credit, a freeze is typically only triggered in the rare instance in which an identity thief applies for new credit using your information.
 Lenders are notified of the other alerts anytime your credit report is requested.

 While a security freeze might be necessary in some instances, there are times when a fraud alert may be the wiser course of action.
-A fraud alert may cause a slight delay while your identity is verified, but once that's done, an alert will not prevent the lender from viewing your credit report and granting credit.
+A fraud alert may cause a slight delay while your identity is verified, but once that's done, an alert will not restrict the lender from viewing your credit report and granting credit.
 With a credit freeze, you will have to contact each credit bureau where you have a freeze in place to lift it before your lender can check your credit, then reapply the freeze once the loan application process is finished.

-Tips for Preventing Credit Fraud
+Tips for Protecting Against Credit Fraud

 - Safeguard your personal information.
 Shred any documents that contain personal information before throwing them away.
 Avoid carrying your Social Security card in your wallet or purse.